cabreratoxy/pyOPERA/README.md

 TODO: Test TestPypi package locally
-TODO: Benchmarking with airspeed velocity
+TODO: Benchmarking with airspeed velocity (struggling to make it work without a setup.py)
 TODO: Don't repeat the library name in the Dockerfile
-TODO: Struggling to run commands inside Docker from the host, will run commands from inside container for now
+~~TODO: Struggling to run commands inside Docker from the host, will run commands from inside container for now~~
 TODO: Add actual documentation in this readme
 TODO: Automate versioning
 TODO: Find out how to trigger the docker image build step when the file changes